vektor-inc/slide/wca2023_speak.md

 As a result, I feel

-it has become difficult to monetize traditional "theme sales"
+It has become difficult to monetize traditional "theme sales"

  ---------------------------------------------------------------------------